 Sampling the prototype with actual users and stakeholders to solicit feedback and acquire and gather any recommendations or suggestions that give you an understanding of what is working and what is not.

 Upon completion of the prototype phase, the design should be prepared to pass on to production.
-This is when the design team is relieved and the baton is passed to the engineers for coding.
-During the developer handoff, the designer must communicate each piece of the creative concept, the functionality, what it means and how it is designed to look and feel.
+This is when the design team is relieved, and the baton is passed to the engineers for coding.
+During the developer handoff, the designer must communicate each piece of the creative concept, the functionality, what it means, and how it is designed to look and feel.
 Multiple layers of information and detail need to be conveyed, and designers and developers must be on the same page.
 Just as designers don’t understand code, programmers don’t understand design.
-You don’t want to overwhelm the developers with unnecessary details but you do want to ensure they have the complete set of directions to implement their piece of the development process.
+You don’t want to overwhelm the developers with unnecessary details.
+Still, you do want to ensure they have the complete set of directions to implement their piece of the development process.

 The testing and validation phase helps the product team ensure the design concept is working as intended.
 Product testing is an art in itself.
-Do it wrong and you’ll learn nothing.
-Do it right and you might find incredible, unexpected insights that could change the trajectory of the entire product strategy.
+Do it wrong, and you’ll learn nothing.
+Do it right, and you might find incredible, unexpected insights that could change the entire product strategy’s trajectory.

 Usually, the validation phase starts when the finalized design is flushed out.
 Similar to the product research phase, this phase also varies from project-to-project.

 An official product launch does not determine the end of the creative process.
 You will find many designers who finish a product and wash their hands of it.
-If a new version or update is required they start over from scratch.
+If a new version or update is required, they start over from scratch.
 This is nothing more than an expensive ploy to draw further fees out of clients.
 It is this type of thing that gives agencies their bad name.
-This applies to the few, not the many and, quite frankly, these firms are highly transparent in their operations.
-You can easily tell by the quality of their work and the high turnover of their employees and clients.
+This applies to the few, not the many, and, quite frankly, these firms are highly transparent in their operations.
+You can easily tell by the quality of their work and their employees and clients’ high turnover.
 We have, however, been the beneficiary of these actions in that we’ve gained some world-class staff and long-term and loyal clients that we respect and value.
 There are many ethical firms such as ours still around.

 Typically, post-launch is just the terminology for the continual, ongoing review and modification process that continues in perpetuity or, at least, as long as the product is still in use.
 The team will learn and improve the product.
 Multiple iterations bring many relevant and educational opportunities for growth.